Expand allCollapse all

 Vocation Limited: Advised the company on its successful restructuring of $85 million of debt which stabilised Vocation's finances.
 This allowed Vocation to commence its turnaround plan whereby Vocation would expand through an organic growth strategy and student enrolments in Vocation's remaining business.

-Hilton Surfers Paradise restructure: Advised Brookfield Multiplex with a team of specialists on various insolvency issues in connection with the restructure of the acquisition and project finance for the $420m Hilton Surfers Paradise project following the collapse of the Raptis Group.
+Hilton Surfers Paradise restructure: Jennifer advised Brookfield Multiplex with a team of specialists on various insolvency issues in connection with the restructure of the acquisition and project finance for the $420m Hilton Surfers Paradise project following the collapse of the Raptis Group.
 The restructure involved innovative structuring and utilised a pre-pack voluntary administration process.

 Dick Smith Electronics liquidation: Acted for a major secured creditor/supplier in relation to their interests in the administration/liquidation and receivership of the electronic goods chain Dick Smith, which had 390 stores under four brands.

 Oroton Group administration: Advised the voluntary administrators appointed to the Oroton Group on various discrete insolvency issues in the administration of the Oroton Group.

 Hastie Group liquidation: Advising Grocon in relation to the Federal Court of Australia proceedings commenced by the liquidators in relation to Grocon's ability to set off against their liability.

 Arrium Limited: Advised the directors of the holding company and various subsidiary companies within the Arrium Group as lead partner on insolvency issues and director's duties concerning the eventual demise of the company and appointment by the directors of the holding company of voluntary administrators with the company owing debts of circa $2.8b owed to banking syndicates and various noteholders.